sjefvanleeuwen/showcase/README.md

 The GraphQL gateway federates all services.
 The stitching gateway can be opened in your web browser at: http://localhost:9999/graphql when debugging.

 Next to federation it also stitches schemas such as `my basket`, to join several graphs from several micro services (basket, product and inventory) into one query endpoint.
-At the time of this writing, the graphql gateway is still tested to the native graphql query endpoints and will soon change to be served from the dapr endpoints.
+As with all micro services, The graphql gateway is a dapr service with injected sidecar and served from a dapr endpoint.
+Queries called from the micro frontend can therefore be traced with tools such as [Zipkin](#tracing-with-zipkin).

 Here is the stitching example: